Abhi270303/unfold2023/README.md

    - Fund the LendBorrow.sol contract on FUJI with your NFTs.

 3. **Cross-Chain Approval:**
-   - Give approval to the LendBorrow.sol contract on the FUJI network.
+   - Give approval to the LendBorrow.sol contract on the FUJI network so that he can pull NFT from our NFT contract.

 4. **Bridging NFTs:**
    - Deploy the Bridge Contract for the FUJI network.
-   - Set the bridge for the LendBorrow.sol contract to enable cross-chain NFT management.
+   - Set the bridge for the LendBorrow.sol contract to enable cross-chain messaging management.

 5. **Cross-Chain Expansion:**
    - Deploy the LendBorrow.sol contract on the Polygon network.